-See Prince George's County Local Workforce Development Area Business Services Plan 2020 - 2024 Update.
-Additionally, the WDB is implementing the guidance outlined in Unemployment Insurance Program Letter (UIPL), 14-18, Unemployment Insurance and the WIOA.
+See Prince George's County Local Workforce Development Area Business Services Plan 2020 - 2024, Attachment 5.

-F. A description of how the Local Board will ensure job seekers have a role/voice in the board's decision making process and in informing the services the Local Area provides.
+(F) A description of how the Local Board will ensure jobseekers have a role/voice in the board's decision making process and in informing the services the Local Area provides.

 The WDB follows the Maryland Open Meetings Act, Maryland Annotated Code, General Provisions Article §§ 3-101 et seq. as required by the Governor's Workforce Development Board policy and 20 CFR 679.390.
 Pursuant to State law and policy, the WDB holds bi-monthly meetings with at least one meeting open to the public per quarter.
-All WDB meetings, agendas, policies, plans, meetings, and more are posted on the AJCCN website, on the WDB's tab, https://pgcajc.com/workforce-board/.
+All WDB meetings, agendas, policies, plans, meetings and ore are posted on the AJCCN website, on the WDB's tab, https://pgcajc.com/workforce-board/.

-At WDB public meetings, all guests, including job seekers, are able to engage the Board.
-Additionally, twice per year, EPG provides the WDB with feedback from American Job Center customer surveys.
+At WDB public meetings, all guest, including job seekers, are able to engage the Board.
+Additionally, twice per year EPG provides the WDB with the feedback from American Job Center customer surveys.
 The results of the surveys are reported to the appropriate WDB Standing Committees to determine the next actions the WDB should take based on the feedback.

-The WDB frequently hosts events open to the public that allows the community to engage and influence decisions made by the WDB.
+The WDB frequently host events open to the public that allows the community to engage and influence decisions made by the WDB

-- G. A description regarding the implementation of initiatives designed to meet the needs of businesses in support of the strategy described in Section 1, including, where applicable:
+- (G) A description regarding the implementation of initiatives designed to meet the needs of businesses in support of the strategy described in Section 1, including, where applicable:

-- EARN Maryland,
+- a.
+EARN Maryland,

-- Pre-apprenticeship and Registered Apprenticeship,
+- b.
+Pre-apprenticeship and Registered Apprenticeship,

-- Incumbent worker training programs,
+- c.
+Incumbent worker training programs,

-- On-the-job training programs,
+- d.
+On-the-job training programs,

-- Customized training programs,
+- e.
+Customized training programs,

-- Industry and sector strategies,
+- f.
+Industry and sector strategies,

-- Integrated education and training,
+- g.
+Integrated education and training,

-- Career pathways initiatives,
+- h.
+Career pathways initiatives,

-- Utilization of effective business intermediaries, and
+- i.
+Utilization of effective business intermediaries, and

-- Other business services and strategies
+- j.
+Other business services and strategies.

 The WDB supports a business-driven approach to workforce services.
-Utilizing an integrated customer-centered design approach, the WDB has centered the Prince George's County Public Workforce System, branded and operated as the AJCCN, around its identified customer, the business/employer.
-The WDB utilizes a Workforce Development Framework developed by the WDB's current Executive Director, Walter L. Simmons, as the business process to explain its customer-centered design approach to workforce services.
-In this Workforce Development Framework, the business is the Customer, the job seeker is the Product, and the public workforce systems service providers, including AJCCN members, in a workforce development system are the Manufacturers.
+Utilizing an integrated customer centered design approach, the WDB has centered the Prince George's County Public Workforce System, branded and operated as the AJCCN, around its identified customer, the business/employer.
+The WDB utilizes a Workforce Development Framework developed by the WDB's current Executive Director, Walter L. Simmons, as the business process to explain its customer centered design approach to workforce services.
+In this Workforce Development Framework, the business is the

+Customer, the job seeker is the Product, and the public workforce systems service providers, including AJCCN members, in a workforce development system are the Manufacturers.

-Figure 3.2: Workforce Development Framework
+Table 3.7 Workforce Development Framework

-The WDB takes an active role in learning, advancing, and shaping initiatives outside the specific charge of WIOA, but integrally pertinent to the progression of the public workforce system.
-The WDB accomplishes this by inviting businesses, representatives of the business community, apprenticeship sponsors, apprenticeship-related instruction training providers, training providers, local and regional workforce partners, and other employer-based training initiatives to meet and work with the WDB and its standing committees.
+The WDB takes an active role in learning, advancing and shaping initiatives outside the specific charge of WIOA, but integrally pertinent of the progression of public workforce system.
+The WDB accomplishes this by inviting businesses, representatives of the business community, EARN grantees, apprenticeship sponsors, apprenticeship related instruction training providers, training providers, local and regional workforce partners, and other employer-based training initiatives to meet and work with the WDB and its standing committees.
 The purpose of the WDB's communication is the integration and transformation of the initiatives within the AJCCN and the creation of a public workforce system that is designed to meet the needs of businesses to improve their competitiveness and productivity.